mohamedayman28/django_simple_blog/README.md

 ```
 Error finding Upload-Folder (site.storage.location + site.directory).
 Maybe it does not exist?
 ```
-If that the case, create folder in the app root directory (where manage.py and templates exists) named as the name set in the settings.MEDIA_ROOT
+If that the case, create folder in the app root directory (with manage.py and the templates folder) named as the name set in the settings.MEDIA_ROOT